nineteendo/jsonyx/docs/source/usage.rst

 .. autoexception:: jsonyx.JSONSyntaxError

 .. _json-commandline:
-.. program:: jsonyx.tool
+.. program:: jsonyx

 Command Line Interface
 ----------------------

-The :mod:`jsonyx.tool` module provides a simple command line interface to validate and pretty-print JSON objects.
+The :mod:`jsonyx` module provides a simple command line interface to validate and pretty-print JSON objects.

 If the optional ``filename`` argument is not specified, :data:`sys.stdin` will